Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Household organic materials are collected by the resident in a provided cart and picked up by a special truck on Wednesday mornings.
-Residents pay $1.15 per week to participate in this program.
-Organics collected are composted instead of incinerated with the trash.
-The organics collected go to a commercial composting facility in Ipswich.
+Household organics (food scraps, meat, bones, etc.) are collected by the resident in a provided cart and picked up by a special truck on Wednesdays.
+To participate in this program, residents pay $100 per year for weekly service or $70 for every-other-week pickup.
+Organics collected are composted at a commercial facility in Ipswich instead of being incinerated with the trash.

 All Ipswich residents with town trash pickup can participate, but residents with private trash may be eligible as well.
-You can join at any time by paying the fee at the Department of Public Works office.
+You can join at any time by signing up online at Black Earth Compost.
 Now is a great time to join!

 Organics are materials that break down naturally and can be turned into compost.
-Composting organics saves them from going to incinerators or landfills, where space is costly and hard to find.
-The town currently pays $70.44 per ton to dispose of its trash.
-Putting organics in landfills produces large amounts of methane, which is harmful to the environment.
+Composting organics diverts them from incineration.
+The town currently pays $79.25 per ton to dispose of its trash, and diverting organics saves the town approximately 290 tons per year.

 The list below includes examples of items that are not accepted.
 Check here for a complete list.

 Organics comprise to 40% of household waste!
 Organics collection is one of the major strategies to further reduce our waste and our trash costs.
 It also reduces our environmental impact and turns the organics into valuable finished compost.
 We track how much food waste and other organics are diverted from the trash, and we hope to build support for townwide collection.